 Sec 101-2-2 Ag-Definitions

 Agricultural arts center.
 The term "agricultural arts center" means a facility designed for the purpose of offering public education, enjoyment, and enlightenment through artistic expression and/or a translation of concepts related to art, art history, and art theory.
-It, in a conducive agricultural setting, acts as a venue for the community to experience, appreciate, and consume art in a variety of forms, including, but not limited to, visual or media art, literature, music, theatre, film, and/or dance.
-An agricultural arts center does not provide accommodation for nightly farm-stays; however, it may serve meals when served to event participants and/or guests.
+In a conducive agricultural setting, it acts as a venue for the community to experience, appreciate, and consume art in a variety of forms, including, but not limited to, visual or media art, literature, music, theatre, film, and/or dance.
+An agricultural arts center does not provide accommodation for overnight lodging farm-stays; however, it may serve meals when served to event participants and/or guests.

 Agricultural land, prime.
 The term "prime agricultural land" means the area of a lot or parcel best suited for large-scale crop production.
 This area has soil types that have, or are capable of having, highest nutrient content and best irrigation capabilities over other soil types on the property, and are of a sufficient size and configuration to offer marketable opportunities for crop-production.
 Unless otherwise specified by this Land Use Code, actual crop production need not exist onsite for a property to be considered to contain prime agricultural land.